misterbytes404/MinaQueue/README.md

 ## 🚀 Quick Start (For Streamers)

-### Step 1: Deploy Minaqueue
+### Step 1: Deploy MinaQueue

-Choose one of the [Deployment Options](#-deployment-options) below to get your own Minaqueue instance.
+Choose one of the [Deployment Options](#-deployment-options) below to get your own MinaQueue instance.

 ### Step 2: Connect to StreamElements (Recommended - Easiest!)

 1. Go to your [StreamElements Dashboard](https://streamelements.com/dashboard/account/channels)
 2. Click **"Show secrets"** under Account Settings
 3. Copy your **JWT Token**
-4. Open Minaqueue and select "StreamElements"
+4. Open MinaQueue and select "StreamElements"
 5. Paste your JWT Token and click **Connect**
 6. Done!
-Your alerts will now appear in Minaqueue
+Your alerts will now appear in MinaQueue

 ### Step 3: Set Up OBS Browser Source

 **⚠️ IMPORTANT: This step is required for the Gate feature to work properly!**

-Minaqueue includes a special **overlay mode** that acts as your alert display in OBS.
+MinaQueue includes a special **overlay mode** that acts as your alert display in OBS.

 1. **In OBS**, add a new **Browser Source**
 2. Set the URL to one of: